 CLASSROOM NOW OPEN!

-I’m SO excited to finally share with you this brand new online workshop!
+I’m SO excited to finally share with you this online workshop!

 After my last class “Into the Myst” hosted by Ivy Newport, I have been eager to return and share more of my journey and story.
 I know many of you have long-awaited this workshop, and to be honest, although I was eager to do another class, I was almost afraid to share this more intimate side of my art, where I knew I would feel, well, kind of vulnerable.
 I think that’s the most difficult part in creating.
 We share a part of us that is often hidden to others.
 We expose a glimpse of our soul.

 I believe we all have an amazing story to tell.

 We all have strong emotions we may be afraid to expose, or maybe, just don’t know how.

 I would like to show you my methods, and how I do this.
 It’s certainly not easy, and I struggle with it every time I paint.
 But I hope this can inspire you to try it yourself and find your own expressive voice.
 To really feel what you are painting, and transmit some of that through your pencil or paintbrush.

 It may be a crazy ride, and it’s certainly not going to be a walk in the park.

 This workshop is for you if you have been looking to awaken that soulful side of your art, get out of your comfort zone, learn new techniques, and take it another step .